-AWS announced its intent to enter the IoT & Embedded operating system (OS) market today by taking stewardship of the popular FreeRTOS operating system.
-FreeRTOS is a small, MCU-focused Real-Time OS (RTOS) that has gained wide adoption since its release in 2003 as an alternative to paid options.
-AWS will offer Amazon FreeRTOS under an MIT license as a free download.
+AWS announced its intent to enter the IoT & Embedded operating system (OS) market today by taking stewardship of the popular FreeRTOS operating system from WITTENSTEIN high integrity systems (WHIS).
+FreeRTOS is a small, MCU-focused Real-Time OS that has gained wide adoption since its release in 2003 as an alternative to paid options.

 We had been expecting Amazon’s move into the OS market for quite some time, especially after Silicon Labs acquired FreeRTOS’ close competitor Micrium last year.
 We discussed the rationale for Amazon to move into the IoT & embedded OS market in our 2016 IoT & Embedded OS report:

 “Going forward, we expect to see non-traditional IoT software and infrastructure platform vendors looking closely at the embedded OS space.
 A compelling OS offering could drive millions of device signups for IoT services platforms, such as AWS IoT, Microsoft Azure, and GE Predix, which derive recurring revenue from services rendered to an installed base of devices.
 Onboarding an OS offering (or complementing Windows 10 IoT Core with an MCU-focused OS in Microsoft’s case) would allow these players to potentially hook analytics and connectivity services into a portion of the billions of MCUs that are shipped yearly, bumping up services revenue substantially.

 We see this acquisition as a substantial, missed opportunity for leading MCU vendors, such as Renesas, Microchip/Atmel, and Qualcomm/NXP/Freescale, who we had shortlisted as likely acquirers.
 Micrium competitors Express Logic and WITTENSTEIN would be rational targets for the next round of RTOS acquisitions.”